andresmarnez/Train-Schedules/README.md

 ## Description

 This is a simple Java Maven project developed at IES Severo Ochoa.
 The program stores railway information and allows you to display, manipulate or delete partial information from it.
-It  was developed using Hibernate,
+It  was developed using Hibernate, Log4J and Jakarta Binding Api.

+A MySQL server is needed in order to run this project as well as Java 11.
 ### Executing program

 * Make sure you are using a compatible version of Java.
+(11 SE)
 * Execute the SQL script found below.
 * Execture the .jar
 ```